 |French or German or Luxembourgish or English

 Disclaimer: Please note that the information provided in this Table is for reference only, and based on both official and unofficial translations.
 Therefore, the original legally binding language version should always be used.
 In case of any doubt, the competent authority from the relevant EU Member State must be consulted.
 The list of language requirements is subject to change.
 All details correct at the time of publication.

-Where can we find more detailed information about the language requirements of the MDR and IVDR?
+Where can we find more detailed information about the language requirements of the MDR?

-You can find more detailed information on the Union language or languages required for labelling and IFU under the translation requirements for medical devices and IVDs specified in the EU MDR and IVDR in our EU MDR & IVDR Language Requirements (Labelling & IFU) 2023 list.
-This resource covers the 27 EU Member States, Iceland, Liechtenstein, Norway, Switzerland, Turkey, Serbia, and Montenegro, and includes English summaries of national legislation and official guidelines from competent authorities with clickable links to the official sources.
+If you are looking for more detailed information on the Union language or languages under the translation requirements for medical devices specified in the EU MDR, please refer to our EU MDR Language Requirements Table 2024.
+This comprehensive resource compiles the language requirements for various types of documentation, indluding the label/instructions for use (IFU), graphical user interface (GUI), implant card, field safety notice (FSN), and declaration of conformity (DoC) across the 27 EU Member States, Iceland, Liechtenstein, Norway, Switzerland, Turkey, Serbia, and Montenegro.
+In addition, it provides English excerpts from national legislation and official guidelines issued by competent authorities, complete with clickable links to the official sources.